 New Feature - Teams; Manage Teams within the Autodesk Manage Portal

-Autodesk have since added a new "Teams" feature to help align end users into Teams which may be geared based on Autodesk contracts.
-The idea is simple enough, but unfortunately the rollout hasn't been as smooth as we'd have hoped, especially for large, multi-contracted, multi-account accounts.
-If needing assistance with creating and sorting multiple users and contracts into designated Teams, Autodesk have advised to reach out to their Manage Portal helpdesk for further assistance.
+Autodesk has since added a new "Teams" feature to help align end-users into Teams which may be geared based on Autodesk contracts.
+The idea is simple enough, but unfortunately, the rollout hasn't been as smooth as we'd have hoped, especially for large, multi-contracted, multi-account accounts.
+If needing assistance with creating and sorting multiple users and contracts into designated Teams, Autodesk has advised to reach out to their Manage Portal helpdesk for further assistance.

 More information on Teams below;